NidhishShah10/MetricConverter/README.md

-[//]: # (This README is intentionally hidden from GitHub preview)

-&nbsp;

 # Metric Converter

-A simple command-line Java program for performing unit conversions.
+Welcome to the Metric Converter, a simple command-line Java program for unit conversions.

 ## Features

-- Convert various metric and imperial units:
+- Convert various units including weight, length, volume, and temperature.
-  - **Weight:** kilograms, grams, pounds, ounces
+- Support for units such as kilograms, grams, kilometers, millimeters, liters, Celsius, Fahrenheit.
-  - **Length:** kilometers, meters, centimeters, millimeters, miles, feet, inches
-  - **Volume:** liters, milliliters, gallons, cups
-  - **Temperature:** Celsius, Fahrenheit, Kelvin
-- User-friendly text interface
-- Ability to exit the program at any time using 'exit'.
+- User-friendly interface with the ability to exit the program by entering 'exit'.

  # Example Usage of MetricConverter